zangell44/ds-hiring-guide/README.md

 The meetup strategy is the strategy that takes the longest to convert.
 But minute-for-minute, it's easily the most effective.
 If you live in a [major](#1-you-live-in-a-major-tech-hub) or [minor](#2-you-live-in-a-minor-tech-hub) tech hub, there's no excuse not to use it.

-**What to do:** Attend as many _high-quality_ data science-related meetups in your area as you can.
+**What to do** Attend as many _high-quality_ data science-related meetups in your area as you can.
 Even if you have to commute for an hour to get to the meetup, it can be worth it if the meetup is good enough.

 High-quality meetups have most of the following properties: